Enforcement and Removal Operations

 Criminal Alien Division

-- Criminal Alien Program: The Criminal Alien Program (CAP) focuses identifying, administratively arresting, and removing priority aliens who are incarcerated within federal, state, and local prisons and jails, as well as at-large criminal aliens who have circumvented identification.
+- Criminal Alien Program: The Criminal Alien Program (CAP) focuses identifying, administratively arresting, and removing priority noncitizens who are incarcerated within federal, state, and local prisons and jails, as well as at-large criminal noncitizens who have circumvented identification.

 Targeting Operations Division